Dev guideAPI Reference

 });

 For simple applications, all you need to provide to instantiate a client is a datafile specifying the project configuration for a given environment.
-For most advanced implementations, you'll want to customize the logger or error handler for your specific requirements.
+For most advanced implementations, you will want to customize the logger or error handler for your specific requirements.

 Notes